CamberwellOnline Blog

-61 Responses to “Another quick photo update”
+61 thoughts on “Another quick photo update”

-Does anyone know what is happening to the property Kennedy’s )I presume) owned.
+1. Does anyone know what is happening to the property Kennedy’s )I presume) owned.
 Does anyone know how to find out?

 By the way, if we had a Camberwell Development Trust it could have bought Kennedy’s, assuming the freehold is available, and Windsor Walk, and a few other key sites around here, and developed our neighbourhood the way we want it to be developed.

-Beecham’s Pills.
+2. Beecham’s Pills.
 Thought is was ‘Belching’ for a moment.
 Almost googled it.
 Peter’s original post worked out the Beecham’s some time ago.

-My lab has deciphered it.
+3. My lab has deciphered it.

 Kennedy’s